Barbara Arrowsmith Young: Education

-Despite her learning difficulties, she graduated with a BA.Sc in child studies from the University of Guelph in 1974.
+Despite her learning difficulties, she graduated with a B.A.Sc in child studies from the University of Guelph in 1974.
 After graduating she worked for two years as the head teacher of the university's laboratory preschool before embarking on a master's degree in applied psychology at the University of Toronto's Ontario Institute for Studies in Education (OISE).
 She completed her Masters dissertation, A follow up study of a clinical sample, in 1982.
 It examined the progress of 62 students who had been previously assessed as learning disabled at the OISE's education clinic.

-In 1977 she had met Joshua Cohen, a PhD. student at OISE who also had learning disabilities and ran a small clinic for learning disabled children.
+In 1977 she had met Joshua Cohen, a PhD student at OISE who also had learning disabilities and ran a small clinic for learning disabled children.
 Cohen introduced her to the work of Alexander Luria.
 According to Arrowsmith Young, Luria's 1971 book The Man with the Shattered World which documented the recovery under his treatment of the brain-injured soldier Lev Zasetsky was profoundly influential on her, as was the work of Mark Rosenzweig on neuroplasticity.
 Using the ideas of Luria and Rosenzweig, she began developing a series of exercises in 1978 which she states finally helped to overcome her learning disabilities.